 My boy was fascinated with trains since a very young age.
 He loved playing with Thomas the Train and all of the Thomas friends.
-For Halloween, he didn’t want to be just another Thomas the Train, he wanted to be THE railroad crossing.
+For Halloween, he didn’t want to be just another Thomas the Tank Engine, he wanted to be THE railroad crossing.
 Thank goodness, Mom is crafty!

 The complete costume came together fairly quickly.
 Supplies needed include:

 1. White foam posterboard (for crossing and crossing bar)

 3. Black foam

 9. Thick Styrofoam

 14. Two red reflectors